mrbahadoor/barcode-reader/README.md

 # barcode-reader
-Barcode reader using python open cv
+Barcode reader using python open cv to read images and pyzbar to decode